TABLE OF CONTENTS

 3. Supports the immune response

-Protein can help support the body's immune system, thanks again to the amino acids that make up the protein.
+Protein can help support a healthy immune response1, thanks again to the amino acids that make up the protein.
 Amino acids are essential for the synthesis of immune proteins, including cytokines and antibodies that mediate immune responses.
-And what kid couldn't use a little immune boost?

 26 Protein Snack Ideas for Kids